progwise/webentwickler-werkzeuge/00-git/README.md

 # Scenario 1: Sharing a project that is stored on your local machine with your friends

 Imagine that you have a project that you have been working on for a while and you want to share it with your friends.
 Then you can use a tool called `git`.
-Git is a tool that helps people who work together on a project to keep track of all the changes they make to the project, so that everyone knows what is going on and nothing gets lost.
+Git is a tool that helps people who work together on a project to keep track of all the changes they make to the project so that everyone knows what is going on and nothing gets lost.

 ## Downloading and installing git
 You can download and install git from [here](https://git-scm.com/downloads).